A gunshot wound is caused when a bullet or other projectile is shot into or through the body. Gunshot wounds can cause serious injury, including:

 - Wound infections

 The amount of damage depends on the location of the injury and the speed and type of bullet.
-Gunshot wounds to the head or body are likely to cause more damage.
+Gunshot wounds to the head or body (torso) are likely to cause more damage.
 High-velocity wounds with fracture are associated with an increased risk of infection.

 If the wound was severe, you may have had surgery to:

 - Find and remove pieces of broken or shattered bone

 - Place drains or tubes for body fluids

 Gunshot wounds that pass through the body without hitting major organs, blood vessels, or bone tend to cause less damage.

 You may have bullet pieces that remain in your body.
 Often these cannot be removed without causing more damage.
 Scar tissue will form around these remaining pieces, which may cause ongoing pain or other discomfort.